Harry Piel: Career

 Piel received the nickname "the dynamite director" because of his penchant for including explosion sequences in his films.
 These were authentic: Piel had befriended a demolition engineer who was often commissioned to dynamite bridges and other condemned structures slated for demolition.
 The engineer notified Piel of these assignments in advance: Piel filmed the explosions, then inserted the footage into his films.

 In 1915, Piel became bored with just standing behind the camera and he started to act.
 The first film with him as a leading actor, Die große Wette, was a science fiction adventure, where he had to deal with robots.
 Unter heißer Zone, 1916 included for the first time scenes with wild animals, which he had partly trained himself and which he used later in other films.

-This was followed by a number of films between 1918–1919, in which he played the detective "Joe Deebs" eight times and with the film To the Large Unknown Quantity (1919) began to be credited by the name "Harry Peel" internationally.
+This was followed by a number of films between 1918 and 1919, in which he played the detective "Joe Deebs" eight times and with the film To the Large Unknown Quantity (1919) began to be credited by the name "Harry Peel" internationally.